-Retired Pastor David Johnson joins Ray to talk about what it means to move on after nearly four decades in the same role, untying life’s knots, learning to let go, and finding hope when your time is unexpectedly shortened.
+Retired Pastor David Johnson talks about what it means to move on after nearly four decades in the same role, untying life’s knots, learning to let go, and finding hope when your time is unexpectedly shortened.

 David Johnson has served as Senior Pastor at Church of the Open Door in Minneapolis, Minnesota for the last 38 years.
 He is the author of two books, The Subtle Power of Spiritual Abuse and Joy Comes in the Mourning, and is presently the Founder and Executive Director of Things that Remain.